johnwcowan/r7rs-work/RangesCowan.md

 Ranges

+Ranges come in two types, definite and indefinite.
+Definite ranges are collections that can be enumerated but are represented algorithmically rather than by a per-element data structure.
+Indefinite ranges are just defined portions of an ordered domain.

+A definite range is specified by a lower bound, which can be of any type, a length (number of elements), a comparator, and an indexer function that maps the lower bound and a non-negative exact integer less than the length into a value of the range.

-A numeric range has an inclusive lower bound (default 0), an exclusive upper bound, and a step value (default 1), all of which can be exact or inexact real numbers.
+A numeric range is a variety of definite range specified by an inclusive lower bound (default 0), an exclusive upper bound, and a step value (default 1), all of which can be exact or inexact real numbers.

-A general range has bounds of any type, a numeric step value (default 1), a comparator, and an indexer function that maps the lower bound and an integer into a value of the range.
+Its comparator is the natural comparator on real numbers, and its indexer is `(lambda (bound n) (+ bound (* n step)))`.

 An indefinite range has just bounds and a comparator and can't be enumerated.
-However, it is possible to specify for each bound whether it is inclusive or exclusive; for other range types, the lower bound is inclusive and the upper bound exclusive, as usual in Scheme.

-Constructors

-numeric-range
-general-range
-indefinite-range

-Predicates (all range types)

-range?
-indefinite-range?
-range-contains?
-range-empty?
-range=?

-Accessors (all range types)

-range-start
-range-end
-range-step
-range-element-comparator
-range-indexer
-range-ref
-range-next
-range-previous

-Iteration (definite ranges only)

-range-split-at
-range-take
-range-take-right
-range-drop
-range-drop-right
-range-reverse
-range-count
-range-any
-range-every
-range-map
-range-for-each
-range-fold
-range-fold-right
-range-filter
-range-remove
-range-partition

-Searching (definite ranges only)

-range-index
-range-index-right
-range-skip
-range-skip-right
-range-take-while
-range-take-while-right
-range-drop-while
-range-drop-while-right

-Conversion (definite ranges only)

-range->list
-range->generator

-Interval relations (all range types)

-range-congruent?
-range-encloses?
-range-encloses-strictly?
-range-prefix?
-range-suffix?
-range-overlaps?
-range-overlaps-strictly?
-range-overlaps-start?
-range-overlaps-end?
-range-precedes?
-range-precedes-strictly?
-range-precedes-immediately?
-range-follows?
-range-follows-strictly?
-range-follow-immediately?
+However, it is possible to specify for each bound whether it is inclusive or exclusive.

+## Terminology

+In arguments, *range* means any range, *drange* means any definite range.

+## Constructors

+definite-range constructor lower-bound length indexer

+numeric-range [start] end [step]

+closed-indefinite-range comparator start end

+open-indefinite-range comparator start end

+open-closed-indefinite-range comparator start end

+closed-open-indefinite-range comparator start end

+## Predicates

+range? obj

+definite-range? range

+range-contains? range value

+range-empty? range

+## Accessors

+range-start range

+range-end range

+range-element-comparator range

+range-indexer drange

+range-ref drange index

+## Iteration

+range-split-at drange index

+range-take drange count

+range-take-right drange count

+range-drop drange count

+range-drop-right drange count

+range-reverse drange

+range-count pred drange

+range-any pred drange

+range-every pred drange

+range-map->list proc drange

+range-for-each proc drange

+range-fold drange kons nil

+range-fold-right drange kons nil

+## Searching

+range-index pred drange

+range-index-right pred drange

+range-take-while pred drange

+range-take-while-right pred drange

+range-drop-while pred drange

+range-drop-while-right pred drange

+## Conversion

+range->list drange

+range->generator drange

+## Interval relations

+range-congruent? range1 range2

+range-encloses? range1 range2

+range-encloses-strictly? range1 range2

+range-prefix? range1 range2

+range-suffix? range1 range2

+range-overlaps? range1 range2

+range-overlaps-strictly? range1 range2

+range-overlaps-start? range1 range2

+range-overlaps-end? range1 range2

+range-precedes? range1 range2

+range-precedes-strictly? range1 range2

+range-precedes-immediately? range1 range2

+range-follows? range1 range2

+range-follows-strictly? range1 range2

+range-follow-immediately? range1 range2